Skip to main content

 Matthew's Gospel is deeply Jewish in character, presenting Jesus as the new Moses, the Davidic king, and the fulfilment of Israel's scriptural promises.
 Matthew structures his narrative around five major teaching discourses (echoing the five books of Moses) and frames the entire story with the Emmanuel motif: Jesus is "God with us" at the beginning (1:23) and promises to be with his followers "to the end of the age" (28:20).

 Matthew's Christological significance in later Christian theology is outsized relative to the subtlety of his actual claims.
-The triadic baptismal formula of Matthew 28:19 — "in the name of the Father and of the Son and of the Holy Spirit" — became foundational for Trinitarian doctrine, even though the text itself does not articulate a Trinitarian theology.
-Understanding what Matthew intended by this formula, and how it was later interpreted, is essential for anyone studying the development of Christian doctrine.
+The triadic baptismal formula of Matthew 28:19 — "in the name of the Father and of the Son and of the Holy Spirit" — became foundational for Trinitarian doctrine.
+The text's authenticity is well established (see below), so the real question is what the formula means: does the singular "name" imply a shared divine identity, or is "in the name of" a Semitic authority formula listing three participants in God's saving work?
+Understanding what Matthew intended, and how it was later interpreted, is essential for anyone studying the development of Christian doctrine.

 Christological themes